 No one could escape the fire of judgment, including the northern kingdom.
 Much to Israel’s horror, they were going to be the primary object of destruction on the Day of the Lord because they had offended him more than all the other nations.
 Why, you might ask?

 Well, in chapter 3, he recounts how he had chosen them as his own people and given them more revelatory light in order to keep his commands and represent him to the surrounding nations.
 Their great calling led to greater responsibility.
 But in chapter 4, you see that they were oppressing the poor and crushing the needy.
 They were living self-indulgent lives built on the oppression of the poor and weak, while they hypocritically maintained the appearance of religion through hollow rituals.
-Their idolatry manifested itself in economic injustice, materialism, and religious hypocrisy, all things God finds especially disgusting.
+Their idolatry manifested itself in economic injustice, materialism, and religious hypocrisy, all things that go against what God values.

 God’s disdain of Israel’s injustice and hypocrisy is seen in chapter 5.
 Amos 5:4-5 says, “Seek me and live; but do not seek me at Bethel, and do not enter into Gilgal.”
 He’s telling them to renounce their idolatry.
 Don’t go to Bethel, don’t go to those idolatrous temples.
 Then in verses 10-13, he explains the sorts of things that happen in society when you do worship false gods: people who stick up for the poor are ignored or hated.
 The poor have heavy rent imposed on them.
 The wealthy keep getting wealthier, but they’re annexing the land of the poor.
 The poor are turned aside at the city gate.
 Society gets really bad when you don’t live faithfully for the one true God.